prasadf/Web-App-DevOps-Project/README.md

 >
 > - You'll need to install: [Docker](https://docs.docker.com/get-docker/), [Terraform](https://developer.hashicorp.com/terraform/install), [Azure CLI](https://learn.microsoft.com/en-us/cli/azure/install-azure-cli), [Kubernetes](https://kubernetes.io/releases/download/).
 > - You'll also need accounts for: [Docker Hub](https://hub.docker.com/), [Azure](https://portal.azure.com/#home), [Azure DevOps](https://learn.microsoft.com/en-us/azure/devops/?view=azure-devops), [GitHub](https://github.com/).

-## Delivery Date Feature: Addition and Reversion

-### Changes Made
-1. Addition of Delivery Date Feature<br>
-   - **Files Modified:** 'app.py' and templates\template.html.

-   - **Description:** The delivery date feature was added to enhance the functionality of the web app.
-     The feature aimed to display the expected delivery date for orders placed through the app.

-   - **Implementation Details:**  In 'app.py' and template.html, delivery date was added.

-2. Reversion of Delivery Date Feature<br>
-   - **Files Modified:** 'app.py' and templates\template.html.

-   - **Description:** Due to unforeseen complications or changes in project requirements, the delivery date feature was reverted.

-   - **Reason for Reversion:** No longer necessary in the backend database.
-   - **Action Taken:** In 'app.py', the code related to delivery date was removed.
-In template.html, any HTML elements or code related to displaying the delivery date were removed.

 ## Containerisation Process using Docker
 ### Steps to Containerize the Application